Ernesto Báez: AUC commander

 After being released from jail Duque met with Peasant Self-Defense Forces of Córdoba and Urabá, Carlos Castaño who was at that time developing the United Self-Defense Forces of Colombia (AUC).
 Duque joined him and went clandestine under the alias "Ernesto Baez".
 Castaño and Baez decided to create a major group for the Middle Magdalena Region called "Bolivar Central Bloc (Bloque Central Bolívar, BCB) with Baez as commander.
 After some time of cordiality between Castaño and Baez their views towards each other deteriorated to the point of becoming enemies.

 Baez disliked how Castaño became the de facto speaker of the organization, and also had differences with another paramilitary and his affinities with Castaño, known by the alias of "Doble Cero" commander of the Metro Bloc, after the killing of two members of the BCB in 2002 in an internal cleansing.
-This episode led to Baez' decision to work closely with Diego Murillo Bejarano (aka "Adolfo Paz" aka "Don Berna") and Castano's brother Vicente Castaño.
+This episode led to Baez' decision to work closely with Diego Murillo Bejarano (a.k.a.
+"Adolfo Paz" a.k.a.
+"Don Berna") and Castano's brother Vicente Castaño.
 In 2004 Vicente ordered the assassination of his own brother Carlos and "Doble Cero".

 During the AUC demobilization Baez was granted immunity and political status by the government of Colombia as member of the AUC and later surrendered under the Law of Justice and Peace of Colombia.
 He served time in a Colombian prison for paramilitarism until 2016.
 On November 19, 2019 he is reported to have died of a heart attack in Medellin.